obusorezekiel/interview/README.md

 # Use Ubuntu 20.04 as the base image
 FROM ubuntu:20.04

-# Set environment variables to prevent interactive prompts during package installation
+# Set environment variables to prevent interactive prompts
 ENV DEBIAN_FRONTEND=noninteractive

 # Install dependencies